المقال بالعربي هنا

 In a landmark 2014 case in Jordan, the Court of Cassation set a judicial precedent ruling on case number 2092/2014.
 The Court agreed to change the name of an individual who transitioned from male to female.

 According to the case file, the plaintiff felt they were more female than male ever since they were a child.
 The plaintiff travelled to Australia and, after finishing university, their case was presented to a committee of specialists who decided to use hormonal treatment and then, perform a sex reassignment surgery.

 Religions: No Consideration of Psychological Tendencies

-Moreover, the Director of the Catholic Studies and Media Center, Father Rifat Bader, said that sex change operations “are not permitted” and people must accept how God created them, whether they are male or female, and they should not manipulate God’s creation.
+Moreover, the Director of the Catholic Studies and Media Center, Father Rifat Bader, said that sex reassignment surgeries “are not permitted” and people must accept how God created them, whether they are male or female, and they should not manipulate God’s creation.

-The church respects “psychiatric medicine” as Father Rifat says, and does not stand against it, but it advises helping people with treatment and gradual self-acceptance.
-We know that theorizing is different than reality but not to the extent of allowing sex change.
-We agree with presenting the cases to specialists including physicians and men of religion.
-If there is proof of a reasonable and scientific medical and moral reason then each cases may be viewed individually.
+According to Father Rifat, the church respects ‘psychiatric medicine’ and does oppose it, but it advises using treatment and gradual self-acceptance to help people.
+He stated that wishful thinking is different than reality and cannot go so far as to normalize sex reassignment surgery.
+He did agree with presenting cases to specialists including doctors and men of religion.
+If there is proof of a reasonable, scientific, medical and moral reason then each cases can be individually viewed.

-The signs of masculinity appeared clear on Muna, including facial hair and the complete removal of the breasts, so that she is moving towards self-fulfillment and transforming to a complete male body, shedding her female body to which she does not belong and a society that rejects her passage.
+The signs of masculinity appeared clear on Muna, including facial hair and the complete removal of their breasts.
+He is moving towards self-fulfillment and transitioning to a complete male body, shedding a female body to which he does not belong in a Jordanian society that rejects the passage.